 |

+Communion in particular was memorable as we took the elements outside on a playground, in a schoolroom during a conference, in a hotel room, and in a conference room of a hostel.
+All were deeply moving and sacred times.
 My journey through the British Isles has continually been full of new experiences.
 Lach and I attended the British Isles Mission Centre conference and had the privilege of ordaining Wayne Farmer to Bishop.

 Then we headed out with Andrew and Jewell Bolton towards Scotland to meet with seekers.
 Along the way we visited inspiring historical sites that are helping us better understand this context.
 By: Apostle Shannon McAdam